kVergaraVal/aqueous-solubility-GNN/README.md

 ![Hyperparameters_results](doc/Hyperparameter_results.png)

 ## Repository structure
-- `SigmaProfileModel`:  Obtained from the Abranches et. al (2023) study [repository](https://github.com/MaginnGroup/GSP).
+- `SigmaProfileModel/`:  Obtained from the Abranches et. al (2023) study [repository](https://github.com/MaginnGroup/GSP).
 This module generates a Sigma Profile from a given SMILES.

-- `data`: contains mainly the datasets used in the aqueous solubility module of the study.
+- `data/`: contains mainly the datasets used in the aqueous solubility module of the study.
-  - `data/Rittig`: contains dataset originally used in the Rittig & Mitsos (2024) study, which was focused on activity coeficient prediction and not solubility prediction.
+  - `data/Rittig/`: contains dataset originally used in the Rittig & Mitsos (2024) study, which was focused on activity coefficient prediction and not solubility prediction.
-  - `data/solubility_water`: contains all the datasets and their processed version as stated in the "Dataset" segment of this README.
+  - `data/solubility_water/`: contains all the datasets and their processed version as stated in the "Dataset" segment of this README.
 Here, it is important to consider that the **final** files are:
     - **solute_list_with_polarity_and_size.csv**
     - **solvent_list_water_with_polarity_and_size.csv**
     - **COMPATIBLE_unique_train_water_with_hybrid_classes.csv**